ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Deployment Considerations {#deployment}

-A Client uses Privacy Pass to separate attestation context and redemption context.
-Linking or combining these contexts can reveal sensitive information about the Client, including their identity or browsing history.
-Depending on the deployment model, separating these contexts can take different forms.
 The Origin, Attester, and Issuer portrayed in {{fig-overview}} can be instantiated and deployed in a number of ways.
+The deployment model directly influences the manner in which attestation, issuance, and redemption contexts are separated to achieve Client and Origin unlinkability.

 This section covers some expected deployment models and their corresponding security and privacy considerations.
 Each deployment model is described in